learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 * Demonstrate how to use the t-distribution for constructing intervals for small sample sizes

-* Express a correct interpretation of confiendence intervals.
+* Express a correct interpretation of confiendence intervals

 ```python